Metick/42-piscine/README.md

 Description: A project to find the largest square of "empty" spaces in a given map.

 ### Rush00
-Description: Group project to create a small-scale web page using HTML and CSS.
+Description: Group project to create a program that will create a square based on size, using certain characters.

 ### Rush01
+Description: Group project to create a skyscraper sudoku solver.

+### Rush02
-Description: Group project to create a basic game/application according to specific requirements.
+Description: Group project to create a program that will translate integer to a word you say out loud using a dictionary.

 ## Repository Structure